alimanfoo/alimanfoo.github.io/_posts/2015-09-21-estimating-fst.md

-This array would be 13.74Gb uncompressed, but genotype data compresses very well because it is quite sparse, so we only need 483.09Mb, and compression/decompression is very fast thanks to [blosc](http://www.blosc.org/).
+This array would be 13.7G uncompressed, but genotype data compresses very well, so the actual size on disk is only 548M.

 There is also a table of sample metadata which we'll need because it tells us which mosquito comes from which population.